 - A.M.
 Best Rating: AA-

 These ratings indicate strong financial performance, illustrating the reliability of Banner Life.

-Despite some negative customer reviews floating around, Banner Life has been rated highly in terms of their customer service performance.
+Despite some negative customer reviews floating around, Legal & General Life has been rated highly in terms of its customer service performance.

 The National Association of Insurance Commissioners (NAIC) issues a complaint ratio that reflects a company’s history of customer service.
 A score of 1.0 indicates that a company receives an average number of customer complaints.
 Banner Life has received a score of 0.16, indicating a below-average number of customer complaints when compared to companies of a similar size.

 However, some of the negative reviews that circulate online indicate a past problem with Banner Life’s customer service team.
 If you choose to purchase a policy through Banner Life, you can protect yourself by requesting written confirmation for any policy changes you make.

 See what you qualify for by answering some health questions.